SamProell/yarppg/README.md

   provided program/code is not suitable to be used in a clinical setup or for any decision making in general.

+> [!IMPORTANT]
+> **October 2024 Update** - yarPPG has seen a major overhaul.
+The rPPG
+> processing logic has been completely decoupled from the user interface
+> which now also allows offline processing.
+Not all features have yet
+> been ported to the new code base.
+>
+> Please submit an issue if you miss something from the old version!

 ## Installation and usage
 In order to run the yarPPG application, clone this repository and navigate to the downloaded folder.
 You can then install the folder into your Python